conleth/mistralai-claude-code/docs/PROJECT_COMPLETION_SUMMARY.md

 ## 🎉 Project Successfully Completed!

-The Security RAT Modern project has been fully implemented according to the proposed plan.
-All 8 implementation tasks have been completed, and the foundation is in place for future phases.
+The Security RAT Modern project has been fully implemented across all three phases.
+All implementation tasks have been completed, and the project is production-ready with full integration capabilities.

 ## ✅ Implementation Checklist

-### Phase 1 - MVP (All Completed)
+### Phase 1 - MVP (All Completed - 8/8 Tasks)

 - [x] **Task 1**: Set up project structure and dependencies
 - [x] **Task 2**: Define TypeScript interfaces for data models